-1. Financial restrictions and liabilities in regard to the pledging companies: as of the date of the report Skyline Deerhurst Resort Inc. (hereinafter: "Skyline Deerhurst") is a company fully owned by the Company (100%).

-- 2. Restriction on provision of loans: As of the date of the report the Company has not provided a loan/s in favour of Mishorim Real Estate Investments Ltd., the controlling shareholder of the Company. - 3.
-Liquidity: the balance of the cash and cash equivalents as of December 31, 2020, pursuant to the Company's consolidated financial reports is a total of approximately \$22,436.
-The interest and principal payment for the Series A Bonds paid on January 15, 2021, totaled approximately NIS 6,914, and the interest and principal payment for the Series A Bonds due on July 15, 2021, total approximately NIS 6,787. - 4.
-Lien on the Deerhurst chattels: all the liens created under the Deerhurst chattels guarantee, as of the date of the report, constituted a total debt of approximately \$944 Canadian dollars1.
-As of the date of the report Skyline Deerhurst is complying with all the terms of its secured debts by all the liens so created, and the value of all the pledged chattels is insignificant as compared to the overall value of the pledged asset. - 5.
+- 1. Financial restrictions and liabilities in regard to the pledging companies: as of the date of the report Skyline Deerhurst Resort Inc. (hereinafter: "Skyline Deerhurst") is a company fully owned by the Company (100%). - 2.
+Restriction on provision of loans: As of the date of the report the Company has not provided a loan/s in favour of Mishorim Real Estate Investments Ltd., the controlling shareholder of the Company. - 3.
+Liquidity: the balance of the cash and cash equivalents as of March 31, 2021, pursuant to the Company's consolidated financial reports is a total of approximately \$24,117.
+The interest and principal payment for the Series A Bonds due on July 15, 2021 totals approximately NIS 6,787. - 4.
+Lien on the Deerhurst chattels: all the liens created under the Deerhurst chattels guarantee, as of the date of the report, constituted a total debt of approximately \$895 Canadian dollars.
+As of the date of the report Skyline Deerhurst is complying with all the terms of its secured debts by all the liens so created, and the value of all the pledged chattels is insignificant as compared to the overall value of the pledged asset.
+The Company has undertaken that all liens that shall be created on the on the Deerhurst chattels shall not guarantee at any time a debt of more than the accrued amount of \$3 million Canadian dollars. - 5.
 As of the date of this report, no changes have been made to the terms of the management agreement in regard to Deerhurst (hereinafter: "The Management Agreement") that deviate from that detailed in Appendix D of the Series A Deed of Trust.
 As of the date of the report, the Company (by means of the subsidiary, as defined in Appendix D of the Series A Deed of Trust), is entitled to management fees and commission by virtue of the Management Agreement at the following rates: - a.
-3.5% of revenue and incentive fee of 25% of the adjusted profit; in case of high profitability (under the terms of the Agreement), the Company shall be entitled to 25% of the excess of the EBITDA, subject to the resort's liquidity and operational ability. - b.
+3.5% of revenue and incentive fee of 25% of the adjusted profit; in case of high profitability (under the terms of the Management Agreement), the Company shall be entitled to 25% of the excess of the EBITDA, subject to the resort's liquidity and operational ability. - b.
 In the event of sale of the resort, the Company shall be entitled to a commission of 2% to 5% of the sale proceeds, and if the investment's internal rate of return (IRR) on the date of the sale exceeds 10%, the Company shall be entitled to additional consideration of 20% to 35% of the excess amount.